SolCharms/Betelgeuse/README.md

 - the purchased futures contract purchaser configuration
 - the settlement contract configuration

+The choice for using configuration files was two-fold.
+For one, since there are multiple public keys / numerical values required for many of the commands, and users can have a multitude of accounts of each type, storage files would be necessary anyways.
+And secondly, entering multiple options in the process of a command would require a tedious copying/pasting process which configuration files forego.
+Nonetheless, the command line interface built here tries to be as flexible as possible, forcing to use configuration files when it is absolutely in your best interest and otherwise giving you the flexibility to enter options manually.

 The network configuration (../config_devnet/networkConfig-devnet.ts) is necessary right away.
 We will first set up the configuration from the perspective of someone who will initialize and manage a derivative dex (later we will also do it from the perspective of other users).
 Two inputs are required:
 - the clusterApiUrl